Abhiek187/Neighborhood-Map/README.md

 ## Dependencies

-This site was built using React and utilizes Google Maps via [react-google-maps](https://tomchentw.github.io/react-google-maps).
+This site was built using React and utilizes Google Maps via [react-google-maps](https://tomchentw.github.io/react-google-maps) and [react-async-script-loader](https://www.npmjs.com/package/react-async-script-loader).
 Yelp images & reviews are provided through [Yelp Fusion](https://www.yelp.com/fusion).
 It is mobile friendly, accessible, and can work offline through a Service Worker.

 ## Running the Program